LenaSchnedlitz/Phagocyte/README.md

 A very basic browser extension that hides *most* news articles about the coronavirus.

+We all take the current pandemic very seriously and have adapted our lifestyles accordingly.
+Shouldn't we focus on our physical and mental wellbeing instead of spending a whole afternoon tracking death statistics?

 ![Demo picture](https://github.com/LenaSchnedlitz/phagocyte/blob/master/demo.png)

 [>>> Click here to download <<<](https://addons.mozilla.org/firefox/addon/phagocyte/)